This post may contain affiliate links. Read the full disclosure here.

 I love meal prepping so I am always looking for staple dishes to meal prep.
 It makes putting dinner on the table so fast and easy and I can make chili fries in no time!

-It is perfect for meal prep because it is so hearty, warming and gets even better when it sits in the fridge.
+It is perfect for meal prep because it is so hearty, warming and gets even better when it sits in the fridge just like my vegan white bean chili recipe.
 Since it is so customizable, you can change it up and have different flavors.

 How to make Easy Vegan Chili Recipe